-The full story on this subject is great reading and you can get to it in the main directory.
-You’ll love it.
-BUT, all you really need, especially if things have been a little rocky lately and you need a quick guide, is this page.
+The full story on this subject can be found in the front page directory, but if things have been a little rocky lately and you need a quick guide, this is the page.

 90% of your time together should be for loving and enjoying each other.

-10% of your time together, if needed, should be dedicated to talking about your relationship i.e. making requests or, as inspired, talking about sensitive issues or feelings.
+10% of your time together, if needed, could be dedicated to talking about your relationship i.e. making requests or, as inspired, talking about sensitive issues or feelings and developing solutions.

 When delivering a baby, there are times when you feel an urge to push, but shouldn’t (i.e. when your cervix is 7 to 8 centimeters).

-Sensitive issues and feelings should be discussed at set-apart times and usually using Talk Cards ****or Love Seat.
+Likely to be sensitive issues and feelings should be discussed at your Weekly Inventory and usually using Talk Cards ****or Love Seat (both of which are amazingly helpful guided-communication tools for senstive conversations.

 As mentioned, 90% or more of your time together is for getting to know and enjoy each other i.e. walks, dance lessons, pickleball, funny movies, holding each other, hanging out with friends, visiting puppy stores.